-The government bank bailout affected the economy in three ways.
+The government bailout of 2008 affected the economy in three ways.
 First, it prevented future money market runs like the one that nearly caused an economic collapse.
 That happened a few days after Lehman Brothers went bankrupt.
 Investors moved the funds to U.S. Treasurys, causing yields to drop to zero.
 To stem the initial panic, the Treasury agreed to insure money-market funds for a year.
 The bailout signaled to banks that the government would do whatever it would take to restore confidence.

-Second, the bailout allowed banks to start lending to each other again.
-Banks cut back on lending in April 2008.
+Second, the bailout allowed banks to start lending to each other again as banks had cut back on lending in April 2008.
 That made Libor rates unnaturally higher than the fed funds rate.
-A review of the Libor rate history reveals this discrepancy.

 Banks that couldn't lend to each other were in danger of going bankrupt.
 That's what happened to Lehman Brothers.
 It would have happened to AIG, Bear Stearns, and the big three automakers without federal intervention.
 By restoring the credit markets to more normal functioning, the bailout bill gave banks the freedom to start making loans again.

 Third, it made it easier for you to get mortgages and loans for cars, furniture, and consumer electronics.
 The Libor rate return to its normal level.
 That made loans less expensive so that more people could qualify for them.
 Consumer purchases began rising again, and that boosted economic growth.
-In addition, people started buying houses again, which allowed housing prices to stabilize.
+People started buying houses again, which allowed housing prices to stabilize.